quadriabiru/data-structures-and-algorithms/README.md

 1. Always define an exit condition to prevent infinite recursion.
 2. Utilize recursion in scenarios with an unknown number of nested elements.
 3. Clearly distinguish between the base case (termination) and the recursive case (the call itself).

----

-By exploring these concepts, you'll gain a solid foundation in data structures and algorithms, essential for any aspiring programmer or software engineer.